 Spend time at and around your site, observing at different times of day.
-Look at your site and the surrounding area.
 Observe people.
 Sketch.
-Take notes or use a voice recorder to document your thoughts while at your site.
+Take notes or use a voice recorder to document your thoughts while at the site.
 Use a plan drawing or aerial photo as a base to create a graphic inventory and analysis.
 Check what you see against plan information.
 Annotate your plan to show corrections and map trees, habitat areas and other elements.
-(This is how we create fairly accurate as-built drawings.)
-Get everything you need to build a model of your area (as it is now) in 3-D. Draw a plan (1"=100'?) showing site analysis graphically.
+Get everything you need to build a model of your area (as it is now) in 3-D. Draw a plan (1"=30'?) showing site analysis graphically.